saviola777/haxball-headless-manager/jsdoc/writing-plugins.md

   name suggests.
 - the plugin exposes its parsing function to the public, so if you need to split by something other than a space, for example, you can use it:
-  `room.getPlugin("sav/commands").parseMessage(originalMessage, numArgsMax, commandPrefix, separator)` which will return an object containing the properties `command`, `arguments`, `argumentString`, `separator`, `originalMessage` – if the message could not be parsed as a command, the `command` property will be an empty `string`
+  `room.getPlugin("sav/commands").parseMessage(originalMessage, numArgsMax, commandPrefix, separator)` which will return an object containing the properties `command`, `arguments`, `argumentString`, `separator`, `originalMessage` – if the message could not be parsed as a command, the `command` property will be an empty `string`.

 For more information, check the [source code](https://github.com/saviola777/hhm-plugins/blob/master/src/sav/commands.js).